-Sabine Hossenfelder watched a 43-minute video on loop quantum gravity that was posted two days ago.
+A physics blogger has watched a 43-minute "video about loop quantum gravity" (the title of the blog post) that was posted two days ago.
 She wasn't too impressed.

 Well, I am always impressed by low-budget or no-budget teams that manage to shoot a semiprofessional video of this size but it's hard to avoid some criticisms.
 Most of them are really criticisms of the topic they chose to cover, loop quantum gravity, so they shouldn't be used against the creators of the video.
 And I will avoid detailed criticisms of the imperfect sound quality (noise filters were used too much at some places), the subtitles (and whether it makes sense to have a video if there exists a written form of it), and the speakers' limited rhetorical abilities.

 00:00 It's strange that loop quantum gravity is being connected with the birth of stars etc. because it isn't really capable of explaining the particle spectrum and other parts of physics that are crucial for our understanding of the early Universe.